 Grosmont is one of three castles built to guard to main route between Hereford and south Wales - the others being Skenfrith and White Castle.
 The castle is protected by a wide moat, 20 metres across, and a system of ditches and banks.
 The initial castle was of timber, but during the 13th century it was rebuilt in local red sandstone by Hubert de Burgh.
 It is this reddish colour that helps make your first view of Grosmont so striking.

 Monmouth Castle was built between 1067-71 by William fitz Osbern, but its most famous moment in history came in 1387 (the exact date is uncertain), when the future Henry V was born here.
-A 12th century tower and 13th century great hall are the best surviving features, in addition to short sections of the castle walls.
+A 12th-century tower and 13th-century great hall are the best surviving features, in addition to short sections of the castle walls.
 Monmouth, Gwent, Wales, NP25 3BS

 The 14th-century east front and towers are all that survives of this castle on the banks of the River Usk, mainly used for administrative purposes.
 The 14th-century castle replaced an earlier castle built by Gilbert de Clare just over half a mile to the south-west, near the current cathedral.
 That earlier fortification was swept away to make way for Isambard Kingdom Brunel's Great Western Railway in the 1840s.

-Traditional home of the Somerset family, Earls of Worcester, Raglan was one of the very last castles built in Britain, begun in 1435 by William ap Thomas.
+The traditional home of the Somerset family, Earls of Worcester, Raglan Castle was one of the very last castles built in Britain, begun in 1435 by William ap Thomas.
 It is part castle, part palace, with far more attention to comfort than earlier castles.
 However, it was certainly built for defence as well, for it took one of the longest sieges of the Civil War to subdue it.
-Raglan,
+Raglan, Gwent, Wales, NP15 2BT